Skip to content

 Best Container Vegetables by Size, Light, and Space

-Kristian Angelov2 weeks ago6 hours ago23 mins
+Kristian Angelov3 weeks ago1 week ago23 mins

 The best container vegetables are the ones that match the pot, the sunlight, and the space before the first seedling goes in.
 A lettuce box can stay productive on a cool railing.
 A tomato in the same spot may dry hard by lunch, lean into the walkway, and need more support than the balcony can…